 People have been using and benefiting from salt marshes for hundreds of years.
 Before the arrival of Europeans, the First Nations, especially the Mi'kmaq, gathered shellfish from the marshes.
 In areas where they camped thousands of years ago, this is evidenced by the piles of shellfish remains, such as periwinkles, which have been found there.

 Today people visit salt marshes and adjacent mudflats for recreational purposes such as nature study, clam digging, hunting, and fishing.

 Many plants of the salt marshes are still used today.
 The Acadians collect the Seaside-Plantain.
-Sweet Grass or Indian Grass, a vanilla-scented grass found in salt marshes, is used by the Mi'kmaq for spiritual ceremonies and to make baskets.

 A salt marsh is the result of the interaction between living organisms and the natural forces of wind, currents, storms, tides, and salt.